 Organizations and events just for you

-Starting with Welcome Week, you’ll find hundreds of events for all new students—including some only for transfer students.
-Begin with the Transfer Kick-Off event, where you’ll connect with current students on the Transfer Student Welcome Team, other new transfer students, and design your own Welcome Week experience to fit your needs.
+Starting with Welcome Week, you’ll find events for all new students—including some only for transfer students.
+Begin with the Transfer Student Welcome event, where you’ll connect with current students on the Transfer Student Welcome Team, other new transfer students, and design your own Welcome Week experience to fit your needs.

 Watch your email for events throughout the year, from DeStress Fest to career development opportunities.
 Plus, connect with Tau Sigma Honor Society, an undergraduate transfer student organization that recognizes high-achieving IU Bloomington transfer students.

 You also have the opportunity to join the Transfer Student Advisory Board to share ideas about your transfer experience with others, create a community for transfer students, and serve in a leadership role on campus.

 Every path is the right path.
 Everything could’ve been anything else and it would have just as much meaning.
 Go on and study what you are passionate about and don’t forget to have fun.Sebastian Susanto, Luddy School of Informatics, Computing, and Engineering | Transferred from Diablo Valley College

 These campus resources are dedicated to helping students find the support and community they need to succeed: